-- Compatibility.
-The versions of the products that use Management and Security Server to be sure that connections work as expected. - Host Access for the Cloud version 2.5 is compatible with MSS 12.6 SP1. - Reflection for the Web: - version 13.1 is compatible with MSS 12.6 SP1 version 13.0 Hotfix 4 is compatible with MSS 12.6.2 - The Security Proxy Server must be the same <major>.<minor>.<update> version as Management and Security Server. - If you used Replication in a previous version, you can use the simplified Clustering workflow in MSS.
+- Back up system data before upgrading. - Compatibility.
+The versions of the products that use Management and Security Server to be sure that connections work as expected. - Host Access for the Cloud version 2.6 is compatible with MSS 12.7. - Reflection for the Web version 13.1 is compatible with MSS 12.6 SP1. - The Security Proxy Server must be the same <major>.<minor>.<update> version as Management and Security Server. - If you used Replication in a previous version, you can use the simplified Clustering workflow in MSS.
 See Upgrading Replicated Servers. - Manual installation is no longer supported.
 If your current version was installed using manual installation files -- and you cannot use an automated installer -- contact Support for guidance.